 The sentences that aim to fulfil the promises made by the introducers are called developers.
 Just as the function of introducers is to introduce and certainly place the central idea in a passage, developers’ job is to substantiate, augment and authenticate the claims made by the introducers.

 The third category of sentences is known as terminators.
 The purpose of terminators in a paragraph is to wind up the discussion in a fulfilling and psychologically satisfying manner to the reader.
 Though coming at the end of a paragraph, the importance of terminators in a paragraph can never be underestimated.
 They leave the reader with the final impression of the crux of the entire paragraph.

 Types of Paragraph

 A descriptive paragraph reveals a subject through vivid and carefully selected details.
 The purpose of descriptive writing is sensory -to make the reader see, feel and hear the person, place or thing being described.
 Show me, don’t tell me is the motto of descriptive writing.
-Descriptive paragraphs are interesting in the sense that they charge your imagination.
-Descriptions may be objective or subjective depending on the writer’s approach to the theme.
+Descriptive paragraphs are engaging in the sense that they charge your imagination.
+Descriptions may be objective or subjective, depending on the writer’s approach to the theme.

-A persuasive paragraph aims to bring the reader around to the writer’s point of view.
+A persuasive paragraph aims to bring the reader to the writer’s point of view.
 The components of a persuasive paragraph are the topic sentence that puts forward your idea, the elaboration and validation of the same in supporting sentences and a concluding sentence that reinforces your opinion.

 An expository paragraph gives information.
 It seeks to explain, illuminate or expose.
 It elaborates on a theme, proves a theory or demonstrates how something happens.
 This process is also known as exemplification.
 An expository paragraph is more analytically structured than the other types of paragraphs.
-Linking words such as first, second, then and finally are common in expository writing.
+Linking words such as first, second, and finally are common in expository writing.